This is a true story of a man who had an amazing ability to foretell the future with an accuracy of more than 95%.

 By the way, Onisaburo predicted that the seven Japanese warships would sink.

-However, Onisaburo's prophecy was realized with great precision, except for this inconsistency.
+However, except for this inconsistency, Onisaburo's prophecy was realized with great precision as shown above.

 - Kyotaro Deguchi (August 30, 2001).
 "A giant, Onisaburo Deguchi."